unicode-org/message-format-wg/spec/syntax.md

     {Hello, {$userObj :person firstName=long}!}

-### Markup Elements

-_Markup_ is a set of _placeholders_ that can be replaced by runtime specific formatting or attributes applied to the _pattern_.
+Functions use one of the following prefix sigils:

+- `:` for standalone content
+- `+` for starting or opening elements
+- `-` for ending or closing elements

-For example, a message with two markup-like element placeholders, `button` and `link`, which the runtime can use to construct a document tree structure for a UI framework.
+A message with two markup-like function placeholders, `button` and `link`, which the runtime can use to construct a document tree structure for a UI framework:

     {{+button}Submit{-button} or {+link}cancel{-link}.}

+An opening element MAY be present in a message without a corresponding closing element, and vice versa.

 ### Selection